Why get involved with GOG?

 Do you have regular Working Bees?

-Our members mostly create from the comfort of their own homes, however we come together twice a month for ‘working bees’ where we work on joint projects, share information, skills and ideas and enjoy a cuppa in a creative and positive atmosphere.
-If you think you might like to come along to our next working bee, contact us via email, Facebook or check out our website for the details.
+Our members mostly create from the comfort of their own homes, however we come together twice a month for ‘meetups’ where we work on joint projects, share information, skills and ideas and enjoy a cuppa in a creative and positive atmosphere.
+If you think you might like to come along to our next meetup, contact us via email, Facebook or check out our website for the details.

 Once I have completed a project, what should I do?